igemsoftware2019/Lambert_GA_FluoroCents/README.md

 Background
 ---------------

-The level of fluorescence in a liquid culture is correlated with the amount of C. elegans genetic material that is found within, as the toehold switch unbinds only in the presence of a target strand from C. elegans.
-While visual detection of fluorescence may alert health care workers to the possibility of helminthiasis diagnosis, Lambert iGEM set out to create a more practical manner in which they could not only detect, but quantify fluorescence.
+The level of fluorescence in a liquid culture is correlated with the amount of <i>C. elegans</i> genetic material that is found within, as the toehold switch unbinds only in the presence of a target strand from <i>C. elegans</i>.
+While visual detection of fluorescence may alert health care workers to the possibility of helminthiasis diagnosis, Lambert iGEM set out to create a more practical manner in which they could detect and quantify fluorescence.
 Keeping in mind the frugal standards of accessibility and portability, Lambert iGEM introduces FluoroCents: an ultra-low cost, 3-D printed fluorometer that can be used with ease in the field by healthcare workers.
 FluoroCents is the most portable fluorometer in the world - at just 7 grams, FluoroCents will provide a rapid and accessible platform for in-field detection.
 The physical portion of FluoroCents is a 3-D printed light excitation and filtration mechanism, which serves to extract only certain frequencies of fluorescence from a sample.

 Overview
 ---------------